csfore/gentodo/README.md

 ## Installing

+### Gentoo

+1. Put the ebuild into your local repository
+2. `emerge gentodo::local` or `ebuild ./gentodo-9999.ebuild clean install merge`

+That's it!
+Gentodo will update automagically now since it is a git ebuild.

+### Other

+Note: you'll have to update manually if you do this method

-1. Copy `./todo` to a place in PATH
+1. Copy `./todo` to a place in PATH (probably `/usr/bin`)
 2. Enjoy!

 ## Todo for todo